owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

     &   traverse_ (Render.FirstFrame ===)
 ```

+The custom generator (1) produces parallels where the video track is
+guaranteed to end with a clip, and where the audio track is 100 ms
+shorter than the video track.
+This ensures that there's no implicit
+video gap at the end of the video track.
+Generating (2) and flattening
+(3) is otherwise the same as before.
+The assertion (4) checks that all
+video gaps uses the first frame of a following clip.

+#### Ending with an Implicit Video Gap

+The last property on still frame usage covers the case where the video
+track is shorter than the audio track.
+This leaves an implicit gap
+which, just like explicit gaps inserted by the user, are padded with
+still frames.

 ```{.haskell}
 hprop_flat_timeline_uses_last_frame_for_automatic_video_padding = property $ do
   -- 1. Generate a parallel where the video track only contains a video